When I brought my son home from the hospital, he had already lost weight.

 But he loved his bottle.
 It was the only thing that soothed him after meltdowns.
 Fortunately, the formula we chose had follow-on formulas – up to 36 months (3 years).
 So, at six months, we went to the next one, and at 12 months, the next.

-I found out the organic company, Nutura Organics, sourced their milk from grass-fed cows on chemical-free pastures in Victoria, without using any synthetic fertilisers, insecticides or growth hormones … and honestly?
+I found out the organic company, Nutura Organic, sourced their milk from grass-fed cows on chemical-free pastures in Victoria, without using any synthetic fertilisers, insecticides or growth hormones … and honestly?
 It seemed so idyllic, it soothed me.

 I began to feel less guilty.
 Maybe I felt … OK.